 Landlord Responses When a Tenant Contests a Rent Increase

 Upon receipt of a petition to contest a rent increase, a Rent Adjustment Program staff member notifies the landlord of the tenant's complaint.
-Landlords are required to file a response form and provide documents supporting their claimed justification for any increase more than the annual general CPI adjustment allowed or the unit's exempt status from the Rent Adjustment Ordinance.
+Landlords are required to file a response form and provide documents supporting their claimed justification for any increase more than the allowable annual CPI increase or for their claim of the unit's exempt status from the Rent Adjustment Ordinance.

 An owner may petition for pre-approval of an increase.
 Capital improvements must be claimed within 2 years of completion and payment.
 Owners may also petition for a Certificate of Exemption.